-The fact that each person who is called to ministry has a unique and particular set of gifts, skills, and life experiences is enough to justify the assertion that religious leadership is an art form.
+The fact that each person who is called to ministry has a unique and particular set of gifts, skills, and life experiences is enough to justify this assertion.
 While one person may approach a particular leadership situation using similar tools and paradigms as another, the underlying experience and tenor of the action will be different simply because the person is unique.
-Additionally, one cannot simply copy the actions of another person and be authentic to the call from God that the leader has received because God does indeed work in the particular and idiosyncratic rather than in universals and archetypes.